House of Cards

 The Blacklist (2 episodes)

 Another "Vassar cracks the case," here our heroes get the tip that leads them to realize the person they're chasing, known as the Judge, who runs an underground operation dispensing "eye for an eye" justice on officials who have wrongly convicted people, is a Vassar grad.
-I suppose it's not so bad to be associated as a place whence come social justice warriors.
 The reference in the later episode finds the antihero needling his antagonist with the story of his first STD.

 Thanks to Sara Falkove '96 and Brian Farkas '10 for the tips.